MGM to pay millions in US mass-shooting settlement | DW | 03.10.2019

 He added that the deal was an example of "good corporate citizenship" by MGM Resorts.

-MGM owned both the Madalay Bay, where the shooter fired from, and the concert ground where the victims were located
+MGM owned both the Mandalay Bay, where the shooter fired from, and the concert ground where the victims were located

 "Our goal has always been to resolve these matters so our community and the victims and their families can move forward in the healing process," Jim Murren, the chairman and CEO MGM Resorts, said.
 "This agreement with the plaintiffs' counsel is a major step, and one that we hoped for a long time would be possible."